-- 15.1 Before any matter is put to the vote, the Chair may direct the motion or amendment to be read again by the CEO.
-The Chair shall, in taking the vote on a motion or amendment put the question, first in the affirmative and then in the negative and may do so as often as necessary to form and declare an opinion as to whether the affirmative or the negative has the majority vote. - 15.2 Council shall vote by a show of hands as directed by the Chair.
-Any Councillor may call for a division on a question.
-If a division is taken, the minute secretary shall record the names of Councillors voting in the affirmative and of those voting in the negative.
-The Chair shall declare the result of a vote or a division as soon as it has been determined.
+15.1 Before any matter is put to the vote, the Chair may direct the motion or amendment to be read again by the CEO.
+The Chair shall, in taking the vote on a motion or amendment put the question, first in the affirmative and then in the negative and may do so as often as necessary to form and declare an opinion as to whether the affirmative or the negative has the majority vote.

+- 15.2 Council shall vote by a show of hands as directed by the Chair.
+The names of all Councillors voting and how they voted will be reflected in the minutes.
+There is no abstaining from the voting and if a Councillor does not indicate their vote by a show of hand, their vote will be taken as in the negative. - 15.3 If a report contains multiple distinct recommendations, the decision of Council may be taken separately on each recommendation.